 | Low value, high skill | Complex design, specialized coding | Keep or outsource to a specialist | Requires technical expertise a general VA may not have. |

-This view helps you stop being “busy” and start being productive by keeping your focus on what only you can do.
+This framework helps you stop being busy and start being productive by keeping focus on what only you can do.

 Writing Task Briefs That Actually Get Results

 When a task goes off the rails, it’s usually the instructions that failed.
 A vague, one-line request leads to frustration, wasted time, and poor results.
-A good brief is the blueprint for a successful outcome.
+A good brief is the blueprint for success.

 The Anatomy of a Powerful Task Brief